virantha/bleak/README.rst

 to support my needs for my BrickNil_ project.
 It has been packaged up for distribution with that project on PyPI.
 All credit to Henrik for his development of this wonderful asyncio package.

+Also credit is due to David Lechner for his work on getting Windows 10 support working.

 .. _Bleak: https://github.com/hbldh/bleak

 Bleak is an acronym for Bluetooth Low Energy platform Agnostic Klient.